beluganos/beluganos/doc/configure-netconf.md

 $ sudo systemctl start ncm.target
 ```

-You can use `beluganos start` instead of `systemctl start fibcd`.
+You can also use `beluganos start` instead of `systemctl start fibcd`.
 For more detail about `beluganos` commands and operations, please refer [operation-guide.md](operation-guide.md).

 ## Step 3.
 Configure by NETCONF